asvd/viewport/README.md

 (https://github.com/sxalexander/jquery-scrollspy), but the advantages of `viewport.js` are:

-- It does not have dependencies and works anywhere;
+- It does not have any dependencies and works anywhere;

 - It's size is only 1548 bytes minified;

 - It has very simple and flexible API which reports:

- - a section which is currently visible in the scrollable viewport;
+ - the current section currentyl visible in the scrollable viewport;

- - current position of a viewport in every dimension relatively to each section;
+ - current position of a viewport in both dimensions relatively to each section;

- - current positions of viewport start and end borders in every dimension relatively to each section;
+ - current positions of a viewport start and end borders in both dimensions relatively to each section;

- - scroll targets in every dimension to scroll the viewport to to get to any section.
+ - scroll targets the viewport should be scrolled to in order to display a particular section (also in both dimensions and for each section).

-### Installation
+### Usage

 Download the
 [distribution](https://github.com/asvd/viewport/releases/download/v0.0.1/viewport-0.0.1.tar.gz),